This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 5. Reconcile Inventory Lots and GL Inventory Account(s)

-Our goal with this audit process, as mentioned earlier, is to explain the variance between the value of the open inventory lots and the asset value for inventory in your GL accounts.
-Our overall strategy is to identify products that have the greatest variance (with this step) and then resolve those issues (with Step #6).
+Your goal with this audit process, as mentioned earlier, is to explain the variance between the value of the open inventory lots and the asset value for inventory in your GL accounts.
+The overall strategy is to identify products that have the greatest variance (with Step #5) and then resolve those issues (with Step #6).
 Then we will repeat these two steps for additional products.
 This iterative approach is helpful because correcting the issues for one product sometimes resolves other variances.

-You can easily identify products that have variance using the Inventory Lot / GL Reconciliation Report.
+You can easily identify products that have variance by generating the Inventory Lot / GL Reconciliation Report.

 Understanding the Inventory Lot / GL Reconciliation Report

 This report compares the inventory lot value for each product listed with the corresponding values in the GL, presenting the results in five columns.
-This screenshot shows that the French textbooks have some variances.
+The following screenshot shows that the French textbooks have some variances.
 The total values are displayed on the last page of the report:

 Lot Value Column